DonovanDeSmedt/angular_styled_components/README.md

-# angular-styled-components

-An Angular module that provides styled components to components, the same them in React.
+An Angular module that provides styled components in Angular.

 ## Installation